jonasoesch/p9/paper.md

 #### H1: Relationship

-Animated transitions between two charts will in general more often imply a relationship between them than static transitions.
-(TODO: see work on causality)
+Based on the findings that animation can communicate causality and intentionality (see section >>Communicate causality and intentionality), we believe that it might also imply a relationship in a more general sense.
+Our first hypothesis is therefore that animated transitions will more often lead participants to assume a relationship between two charts.

 #### H2: Causality

-The literature suggests that animation implies causality in certain situations.
-We therefore assumed that animated transitions would favor a causal interpretation of the relationship.
+Again based on the findings described in section (>>Communicate causality and intentionality), we believe that when readers assume a relationship between two charts, they will more often conclude that the relationship is causal when the transition is animated.

 #### H3: Cueing